beyerh/gmocu/README.md

 ### Specify scaling and font size and reset OS-dependent detection

-In the Settings tab, the fields for defining fontsize and scaling are inactivated (grayed out).
+In the Settings tab, the fields for defining font size and scaling are inactivated (grayed out).
 Enable them by pressing the key combination ```Ctrl + e```.
 Now you can specify the values and save.
 Restart GMOCU.

 In order to reset the OS-dependent automated setting of the font size and scaling values, enter ```__``` (double underscore) into the fields and save.
 Close GMOCU and delete the file ```gmocu.json``` in the project directory.
 Restart GMOCU.